Charting Companion features a new tool to help you manage and organize the people who match your DNA.

 Here's an example.
 Suppose John Adam marries Mary Brown, and they have children Chuck, David, Ellen and Faye, who marry a Carson, Dow, Ernst and Firth respectively.
 Their four children have children in turn, who obtain DNA tests.
 By grouping the matches in columns that correspond to which members of the family the children match, you will see matches who cluster around the grandchildren of all four families.
 These are likely from the Adam or Brown lines.
 On the other hand, if a person only matches Chuck's child, this is likely a Carson match.
 Similarly, any person that only matches Fays' child is from the Firth line.

 Here is the spreadsheet generated by Charting Companion when the "DNA Matches" options is checked:

-Kit A123456 (col. B) matches all four of John Smith's grandchildren, they likely connect on the Smith or Brown lines.
+Kit A123456 (col. B) matches all four of John Adam's grandchildren, they likely connect on the Adam or Brown lines.